7 Vegetables You Should Eat in Rome in Spring

-What you should buy at the market in Rome in springtime
+What to Buy at the Market in Rome in Springtime

 Artichokes

-Although artichokes are spotted around Rome from October onwards, the season hits its peak in March and April when the local carciofi romaneschi feature on practically every menu in the city.
-The two classic recipes are the carciofi alla romana (gently braised with garlic, parsley, olive oil and the local roman mint known as mentuccia) and the carciofi alla giudia (deep-fried until the leaves splay out like sunflowers, to be eaten hot with a sprinkling of salt).
-However, there are endless variations.
-Try them finely sliced, raw in a salad with parmesan shavings, or tossed with pasta along with chunks of crunchy guanciale (cured pork jowl) and grated pecorino romano.
+While you can spot artichokes around Rome from October onwards, their peak season is in March and April.
+Look for the local carciofi romaneschi on menus all over the city.
+Enjoy them in classic recipes like carciofi alla romana (braised with garlic, parsley, olive oil, and local mint known as mentuccia) or carciofi alla giudia (deep-fried until the leaves splay out like sunflowers, served hot with salt).
+Or, try them raw in a salad with parmesan shavings, or tossed with pasta, crunchy guanciale (cured pork jowl), and grated pecorino romano.

 Puntarelle